-There’s a trick to a reggae ‘ukulele strum however!
-Easy to do, hard to execute.
+There’s a trick to a reggae ukulele strum however!
+Easy to do, hard to get right.
 I’ll show you how.

 Listen to lots of reggae.
 I always say, “If you haven’t heard it, you can’t play it.”
 The more familiar you are with the style, the more you will understand what’s happening in the music – even if you physically can’t make the correct motions yet.